 WPFW-FM 89.3 FM; click here to hear today's report

-Meeting for union members and community allies in Loudoun County.
+Meeting of union members and community allies in Arlington.

 photo: At yesterday's 11th Wednesday with Warner; Greg Davis of UA Local 602 with this week's offering: cupcakes with scrambled letters.
 "If Senator Warner can figure out what they say, maybe he will do the right thing!" says NoVA Labor's Virginia Diamond.